 Guide to Automatically Wholesaling Over 20 Real Estate Deals a Month

 Wouldn’t it be extraordinary if you could create an automated wholesaling process that pumped out hundreds of leads and tens of thousands of dollars a month with minimal ongoing effort?
 David Dodge, who has over 8 years of real estate experience working with fix-and-flip and buy-and-hold investors, has implemented such a process.
-In our recent conversation, he explained how teaming up with local wholesalers and automating his marketing and leads process allows him to consistently wholesaler over 20 deals a month.
+In our recent conversation, he explained how teaming up with local wholesalers and automating his marketing and leads process is the reason why he is consistently wholesaling real estate for 20 or more deals a month.
+Along the way, this guide through David’s experience will help you develop a strong answer for “what is wholesale real estate?”

 The Wholesaling Team

 Initially, David was a solopreneur.
-Eventually, he teamed up with three other local wholesalers to start a larger wholesaling operation.
+Eventually, he teamed up with three other local wholesalers to start wholesaling real estate at a larger scale.
 “Our business is actually unique,” David explained.
 “I have three partners… One guy’s been [wholesaling] for 30 years, one guy’s been doing it for 10.
 I’ve been doing it for 8 and my other partner’s been doing it for about 4.”

 Combined, David says, “[currently] we’re spending $8,000 a month on marketing.
 80% of that is direct mail – mostly letters and we do a little bit of postcards.
 The other 20% of our marketing budget goes towards online advertising.”
 All four were spending thousands of dollars a month mailing to the exact same investors, so teaming up saved them all a lot of both money (~$12,000 a month to ~$8,000 a month) and time.